 Today, visitors can still enjoy live music performances when they visit the Ryman Auditorium.

-If you want, you can even take a picture on the stage, and for an extra fee, you can even go backstage.
+If you want, you can even take a picture on the stage, and for an extra fee, you can go backstage.

 Broadway is one of the top things to do in Nashville if you love nightlife.
 Here you will find several blocks of honky tonks, bars, and clubs.